Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ![GitHub Logo](Figure 8.png)

-**Figure 8.** Box-plot plotting the range in position of the fourth trochanter in the Saurischian and Ornithischian taxa.
-The upper end of the Saurischian box-plot whisker can be seen to slightly overlap the values of the lower end of the Ornithischian box-plot whisker.
-It can therefore be seen that there is very little overlap in fourth trochanter position within the Ornithischians and Saurischians, with Ornithischians generally showing more distal fourth trochanter positions than Saurischians.
+**Figure 8.** Box-plot plotting the range in position of the fourth trochanter in the saurischian and ornithischian taxa.
+The upper end of the saurischian box-plot whisker can be seen to slightly overlap the values of the lower end of the ornithischian box-plot whisker.
+It can therefore be seen that there is very little overlap in fourth trochanter position within the ornithischians and saurischians, with ornithischians generally showing more distal fourth trochanter positions than saurischians.

 ### Phylogenetic Signal